The Black Dahlia (film): Plot

-LAPD Detectives Dwight "Bucky" Bleichert and Lee Blanchard are paired as partners after engaging in a boxing match to raise funds for the department.
+In 1947, LAPD detectives Dwight "Bucky" Bleichert and Lee Blanchard are paired as partners after engaging in a boxing match to raise public support for the department.
 Lee introduces Bucky to his girlfriend Kay Lake, and the trio becomes inseparable.
-Bucky is shocked when Kay tells him she isn't sleeping with Lee, and later tries to seduce him, but he refuses.
-He also discovers that Kay has been branded with the initials "BD", for Bobby DeWitt, the gangster whose arrest and conviction for a big bank robbery made Lee's career.
+Bucky is shocked when Kay tells him she isn't sleeping with Lee, and later tries to seduce Bucky, but he refuses.
+Bucky also discovers that Kay has been branded with the initials "BD", for Bobby DeWitt, the gangster whose arrest and conviction for a big bank robbery made Lee's career.

-Soon after, on January 15, 1947, Elizabeth Short's dismembered body is found and she is dubbed "The Black Dahlia" by the press.
-Both detectives become obsessed with solving the case.
+Soon after, on January 15, Elizabeth Short's dismembered body is found and she is dubbed "The Black Dahlia" by the press.
 Bucky learns that Elizabeth was an aspiring actress who appeared in a pornographic film and hung out with lesbians.
-He goes to a lesbian nightclub and meets Madeleine Linscott, who looks very much like Elizabeth.
-Madeleine, who comes from a prominent family, tells Bucky that she was 'very close' with Elizabeth but asks him to keep her name out of the papers in exchange for sexual favors.
-She introduces him to her wealthy parents almost immediately.
+He goes to a lesbian nightclub and meets Madeleine Linscott, who bears a slight resemblance to Elizabeth.
+Madeleine, who comes from a prominent family, tells Bucky that she was 'very close' to Elizabeth but asks him to keep her name out of the papers in exchange for sexual favors.
+She later introduces him to her wealthy parents.

-Lee's obsession leads him to become erratic and abusive toward Kay.
-After Lee and Bucky have a nasty argument about a previous case, Bucky goes to Lee and Kay's to apologize, only to learn from Kay that Lee was responding to a tip about Bobby DeWitt.
+Lee's own obsession with the case leads him to become erratic and abusive toward Kay.
+After Lee and Bucky have a heated exchange about a previous case, Bucky goes to Lee and Kay's to apologize, only to learn from Kay that Lee was responding to a tip about Bobby DeWitt.
 Bucky finds DeWitt in the atrium of a building before he is gunned down by Lee, then sees a man garrote Lee before a second figure steps out and slits Lee's throat.
 Lee and the man holding the rope fall over the railing to their deaths several floors below.
 The grief of losing Lee propels Bucky and Kay into having sex.

 The next morning, Bucky finds money hidden in Lee and Kay's bathroom.
 Kay reveals that she had been DeWitt's girlfriend and that he abused her.
 Lee rescued Kay, stole DeWitt's money, and put DeWitt behind bars.
 Bucky realizes Lee was there to kill DeWitt and leaves, furious, to return to Madeleine, where he notices a painting of a leering clown.
 Kay follows him and she is appalled to see Madeleine's striking resemblance to the Dahlia.